Itzhak07/rfit_platform/README.md

 * Auth - Login / Registration
 * Schedule - Add, update, delete appointments. also you can update by drag & drop the appointment. day/week/month view options.

+* Clients - Add, update clients (We dont want to remove clients, just update their status to "Not Active" :) ). filtering options using Material-Table.